michael8090/learn-webgpu-ts/design.md

 Shader decides the input the output type.
 And input data decides the draw_mode and input_range.

+Drawing Purpose decides which DisplayObjects to collect, and from the them builds a full shader.
+The shader decides what is the input and output layouts are, together with Drawing Purpose.
+And then Drawing Purpose and Input Data decide what is the drawing method and drawing range.
+The whole causality relationship is as below:

 ```mermaid
 graph LR;
 subgraph renderer